-- Having adopted compliance and regulatory systems to monitor our compliance with applicable laws and regulations. - Manufacturing products in compliance with Good Manufacturing Practice (GMP) and other relevant regulatory requirements, including supplying products for use only with approved Certificates of Analysis. - Maintaining and regularly reviewing a register of known adverse events. - Focusing on novel dose forms, combinations and delivery systems of approved drugs, meaning clinical trial risks are relatively low. - Contracting out clinical trials to specialists. - Implementing a comprehensive product, clinical trial and contamination insurance programme. - Ensuring that product labelling declares reported risks and adverse events are incorporated in the product package insert, in accordance with licensee's advice, and local regulatory accepted rules and labels.
+- Having adopted compliance and regulatory systems to monitor our compliance with applicable laws and regulations; - Manufacturing products in compliance with Good Manufacturing Practice (GMP) and other relevant regulatory requirements, including supplying products for use only with approved Certificates of Analysis; - Maintaining and regularly reviewing a register of known adverse events; - Focusing on novel dose forms, combinations, and delivery systems of approved drugs, meaning clinical trial risks are relatively low; - Contracting out clinical trials to specialists; - Implementing a comprehensive product, clinical trial, and contamination insurance programme; and - Ensuring that product labelling declares reported risks and adverse events are incorporated in the product package insert, in accordance with licensors' advice, and local regulatory accepted rules and labels.

-• Failure to execute growth strategy
+6. Failure to execute growth strategy

-- Adopting expansion strategies that are scalable and are not capital intensive, for example utilising out-licensing and distributor arrangements outside of Australia and New Zealand: and - Closely monitoring our personnel, internal company structures and systems to ensure they remain appropriate to support our growth plans.
+- Adopting expansion strategies that are scalable and are not capital intensive, for example using out-licensing and distributor arrangements outside of Australia and New Zealand; and - Closely monitoring our personnel, internal company structures and systems to ensure they remain appropriate to support our growth plans.

-• Capital management
+7. Capital management

-- Closely monitoring forecasts, cash flows and our financial covenants to ensure they are not breached. - Actively monitoring key revenue growth plans. - Managing the mix of equity capital and borrowings. - Having an active investor relations programme should a further equity raise be considered.
+- Closely monitoring forecasts, cash flows and our financial covenants to ensure they are not breached; - Actively monitoring key revenue growth plans; - Managing the mix of equity capital and borrowings; and - Maintaining an active investor relations program should a further equity raise be considered.

-Key personnel loss
+8. Key personnel loss

-- Succession planning. - Adopting a competitive remuneration policy designed to assist us in retaining key personnel; and - Carefully selecting our personnel to try and ensure that they fit with our culture and growth plans.
+- AFT mitigates this risk by: - Succession planning; - Adopting a competitive remuneration policy designed to assist us in retaining key personnel; and - Carefully selecting our personnel to try to ensure that they fit with our culture and growth plans.

-Health and safety risks
+Health and Safety Risks

-AFT has adopted a Health and Safety Policy and both the Board and management are committed to promoting a safe and healthy working environment for everyone working in or interacting with AFT's business.
+AFT has adopted a Health and Safety Policy and both the Board and management are committed to promoting a safe and healthy working environment for everyone working in/or interacting with AFT's business.

-The Health and Safety Policy requires AFT people to endeavour to take all practicable steps to provide a working environment that promotes health and wellbeing, while minimising the potential for risk, personal injury, ill health or damage.
+The Health and Safety Policy requires AFT people to endeavour to take all practicable steps to provide a working environment that promotes health and wellbeing, while minimising the potential for risk, personal injury, ill health, or damage.

 The Board has agreed a detailed programme of work, which aims to ensure AFT remains compliant with its Health and Safety obligations.
-The Board is updated on Health and Safety (including wellness) matters and metrics at each Board meeting and there is a detailed review on health and safety risks each guarter.
+The Board is updated on Health and Safety (including wellness) matters and metrics at each Board meeting and there is a detailed review on health and safety risks each quarter.